engraving-challenges/winterwind/MuseScore-1-3/bertalan-fodor/README.md

 - I can add symbols to symbols, so I can copy and paste the parenthesized (Ped) sign
 - I'm at around 2 hours of work
 - There are some alternative fingerings: I add both of them, but with offset
+- After another 30 minutes, I'm at the end again, after adding all fingerings and probably all symbols.
+- But is very hard to go over and over the score, so now I'm doing measures one by one.
+(Keeping only the special beaming to the end of the whole process.)